 What a cutie this little shih tzu is, right?
 I had the privilege of painting this pet portrait for a lovely friend, who bought it as a Christmas gift for her sister.

-I hear that Fritz isn’t allowing in the kitchen at home.
+I hear that Fritz isn’t allowed in the kitchen at home.
 However, this little guy is now hanging happily in the kitchen.

 So how do I create pet portraits?
 First I start with a snapshot of the pet and ask about the pet’s favorite toy, scarf or collar.
 Then I do a sketch in pencil, which I then forward to the client for approval before starting the painting.